-- All an employee wants today is to sleep enough, be with the family and do some leisure activities to relax. - B) It is not employees but employers themselves who will experience a point of withdrawing returns. - Employees expecting workers to work overtime for free should realize that no one will ever do so. - D) Most people work hard to earn more money at the expense of their health. - E) Financial gain from a job is likely to meet certain expenses and needs of people.
+- All an employee wants today is sleeping enough, being with the family and some leisure activity to relax. - B) It is not employees but employers themselves who will experience a point of diminishing returns. - Employees expecting workers to work overtime for free should realize that no one will ever do so. - D) Most are eager to work harder to the extent that more money will help us to meet beyond our needs. - E) Financial gain from a job is likely to meet certain aspirations of people which are not lofty

-3. One can infer from the passage that ----.
+3. From the passage, we can infer that ----.

-- as people have physical limits whose extent cannot be extended, it must be forbidden to push workers beyond their endurance or strength - B) there is not a single person not motivated by recognition, appreciation, a pleasant workplace, and challenging work - in some jobs, physical limits can be pushed as long as there is a reasonable amount of money to do so - employers only throwing money at their employees are in fact, aware of the need for motivation - E) financial incentives always count more than other sources of motivation
+- A) as people have physical limits whose extent cannot be extended, it must be forbidden to push workers beyond their own endurance or strength - B) there is not a single person not motivated by recognition, appreciation, a pleasant workplace, and challenging work - it is not having nothing interesting to do alone that makes people take certain decisions - employers only throwing money at their employees are in fact, aware of the need for motivation - the hard and good work counts more than the intrinsic motivation of the personnel for most employees